madjugglers/pattern-book/03_four_person_patterns.md

 on 1, blue on 3, red on 5).
 Notice the left passer does two passes to one side of the El Turbo and then two to the other side, all on 4 count.
 Since the two stationary extra players are on alternating 4 counts they can add an extra club triple over the top to each other.
-We tried this once but it didn't really work!!
+We tried this extra-club once but it didn't really work!!

+## Tomahawk

+This is an El Turbo variation.
+Slow down the 2-count El Turbo base count to 3-count; then tomify by replacing each *pass-self-self* with a *pass-pass-pass*.
+It has nice club color coordination like Tom's Turbo.
+It's pretty heavy duty; e.g. as you cycle into your feeder position you end up doing 1-count for 12 passes!

 ## Oogle Boogie

 The Oogle Boogie is a rotating Y.